The plates that define Bangkok. what they are, where they came from, and where to eat the canonical version.

 Boat Noodles (Kuay Teow Ruea) ★ 4.5

-Boat noodles are Bangkok's canal-boat 50-baht-bowl tradition: tiny portions of rice noodles in a dark beef or pork broth thickened with pig's blood, fragrant with star anise and Chinese cinnamon, topped with bean sprouts and pork balls.
+Bangkok's canal-boat 50-baht-bowl tradition: tiny rice-noodle portions in a dark beef or pork broth thickened with pig's blood, star anise and cinnamon, topped with pork balls and sprouts.

 Khao Man Gai (Hainanese Chicken Rice) ★ 4.6